 Nicholas drew in a long, deep breath, and released it slowly.
-Despite this being Krampus’ day, and his own day not beginning for another fourteen hours, he did have to do something.
-There simply wasn’t any other choice, and courtesy and tradition be damned.
+Despite this being Krampus’ day, and his own day not beginning for another fourteen hours, he had to do something.
+There simply wasn’t any other choice, courtesy and tradition be damned.

 Krampus laughed; it was a cruel, painful laugh to most people, but not to Simon.
 He didn’t flinch; instead, he joined in.

 “You’re sure, Simon?”
 Krampus asked him.
 “You get to say whether these people live or die.”